What to Know Before You Automate

 - Have active user and developer communities

-- Work well with your existing tech stack
+- Play well with your existing tech stack

 - Can be maintained by your team or with light outside help